pytorch-ignite/code-generator/CONTRIBUTING.md

 8. For the `utils.py`, copy the starter code from the `src/template-common/utils.py`.

+9. You can check if the copied codes needed are up-to-date with the base codes with: `python scripts/check_copies.py`

 ## Pull Request Guidelines

 - Checkout a topic branch from a base branch, e.g. `v1` (currently).